Trustworthy-ML-Lab/Training_Trustworthy_LRM_with_Refine/README.md

 # ReFIne

-* This is the official repository for the paper: [**ReFIne: A Framework for Trustworthy Large Reasoning Models with Reliability, Faithfulness, and Interpretability**](https://arxiv.org/abs/2510.09062)
+* This is the official repository for the paper: [**ReFIne: A Framework for Trustworthy Large Reasoning Models with Reliability, Faithfulness, and Interpretability**](https://arxiv.org/abs/2510.09062).
+Here is our 5 min read [project website](https://lilywenglab.github.io/Training_Trustworthy_LRM_with_Refine/)
 * We propose **ReFIne**, a new framework to train Large Reasoning Models with desired trustworthiness (reliability + faithfulness + interpretability)

 <p align="center">